 Nguyen is charged with violating the antifraud provisions of U.S. securities laws; the SEC seeks a final judgment ordering him to disgorge his ill-gotten gains, with interest, and pay financial penalties, and permanently barring him from future violations.

 According to the complaint, from 2006 through 2009, Nguyen regularly obtained material nonpublic information about Abaxis Inc.’s quarterly earnings—including revenues, gross profit margins and earnings per share—from a relative who worked in Abaxis’ finance department.
 He used the information to trade Abaxis securities in his own account and reaped approximately $145,000 in illicit trading profits.
+He also passed the inside information to New York-based Barai Capital Management and Boston-based Sonar Capital Management, both of which were clients of Insight Research.
+The two hedge fund managers, who collectively were paying Insight Research tens of thousands of dollars a month, traded Abaxis securities based on the inside information that Nguyen provided and reaped more than $7.2 million in illicit gains for their hedge funds, the complaint said.

 Software Firm Charged With Bribing JPMorgan Unit